dochy-ksti/munyorunyoru/whats_dsl.md

 a the of  in to at...
 0  0   0  1  0  0...
 ```
 A word vector is essentially an index of a word list, and AI performs very different processing based on that index.
-I think this is essentially a match statement.
-So, in my definition, natural languages are languages, at least in the AI world.
+I think this is essentially a match statement, so in my definition, natural languages are languages, at least in the AI world.